Mythixz/Mythixz/README.md

 🏆 Highlights & Recognitions

-🥇 Top 10 Finalist – Google Developer Groups on Campus (GDGoC) x AMSA Represented KMUTT in collaboration with KMITL and Chulalongkorn University (CU) Selected among 255 teams nationwide in a tech-for-healthcare innovation challenge
+🥇 Winner – 1st Place, Google Developer Groups on Campus (GDGoC) x AMSA Represented KMUTT in collaboration with KMITL and Chulalongkorn University 🏆 Selected from 255 teams nationwide in a healthcare innovation challenge focused on tech-for-good solutions

 ---